Is Alimony Taxable in Arizona? 5 Essential Facts You Need to Know

 When the Tax Cuts and Jobs Act was passed in 2017, it made a massive change in the way federal tax returns are filed with regard to alimony payments and child support.
 Alimony payments were once considered tax deductible and as taxable income.
 However, this is no longer the case.
 You must discuss your concerns with an experienced divorce attorney as well as a tax professional to ensure you are following the new rules.

 The Law Office of Cosmas Onyia is committed to assisting clients with a variety of family law matters, including understanding your tax liability after divorce.
-In this blog post, we will explore the tax impact of alimony payments in Arizona while providing comprehensive insights and guidance for those navigating divorce agreements.
+Below, we will answer the question, “Is alimony taxable in Arizona?” in detail as well as provide insights and guidance for those navigating divorce agreements.

 Spousal maintenance or alimony is a form of spousal support paid by one spouse to the other during a divorce or separation agreement.
 The court may decide that alimony is required to ensure that each spouse can continue to maintain similar standards of living even after the divorce or separation.